BenjaminZoller/LiveInitiationDeconvolution/README.md

 # LiveInitiationDeconvolution
-Analysis code for performing Bayesian deconvolution
+Analysis code for performing Bayesian deconvolution of transcriptional bursts
 ------------------------------

 The Matlab scripts and functions are provided to perform the deconvolution of initiation events and estimate bursting parameters as described in the manuscript.
 Test data is provided for hb NC14.